cassiozen/useStateMachine/README.md

 console.log(state); // { context: { toggleCount: 1 }, value: 'active', nextEvents: ['TOGGLE'] }
 ```

-The context is inferred automatically in TypeScript, but you can provide you own type if you want to be more specific:
+The context types are inferred automatically in TypeScript, but you can provide you own typing if you want to be more specific:

 ```typescript
 const [state, send] = useStateMachine<{ toggleCount: number }>({ toggleCount: 0 })({